 2. Number of Registered Users

 For once, just open Play store / app store of your phone and look at the descriptions of the various apps.
-The one common thing you’re bound to find in as many as 80% of the apps’ description is, “we have X00,000 registered users” but what no one will tell you the number of active users within that herculean of a number.
+The one common thing you’re bound to find in as many as over 60% of the apps’ description is, “we have X00,000 registered users” but what no one will tell you the number of active users within that herculean of a number.